TMJ and Sleep Apnea Treatment in Lexington

 If you snore excessively or feel tired upon waking, we recommend you contact your primary physician.
 He or she may recommend a sleep study to determine the extent of the problem.
 Depending on the results, you may be a candidate for a customized device that holds your jaw in a forward position while you sleep.
 This position keeps the airway clear so you can breathe more easily and eliminates symptoms like snoring or shallow breathing.

-Treating TMJ pain or sleep apnea may not require involved medical procedures.
-The only way to know for sure is to call our office to arrange for a consultation.
-We will work with you to find the solution that provides the relief you need.
+Treating TMJ pain or sleep apnea may not require complex medical procedures.
+The only way to know for sure is to call our Lexington, KY office to arrange for a consultation.
+We will work with you to find a solution that provides the relief you need.